Labeling patients may lead to seriously inappropriate care.

 Doubts about your chiropractor's explanation of the tingling in your arm?
 Ask your medical doctor for an opinion.
 Your inner sense tells you that your chest pain isn't coming from a heart condition?
 Ask your chiropractor if it could be Tietze's syndrome.
 Tingling and numbness down the side of your thigh and your doctor tells you that meralgia paresthetica is untreatable?
 Baloney.
 Talk to your chiropractor.

 This is probably my own serious error.
-Some fifteen years ago I diagnosed a patient suffering from lower back pain with a short leg, prescribed an orthotic to go in her shoe, and went off to the Netherlands for an extended period.
+Some fifteen years ago I diagnosed patient 3 suffering from lower back pain with a short leg, prescribed an orthotic to go in her shoe, and went off to the Netherlands for an extended period.

 Now she has consulted me again for another condition.
 Again that short leg.
 No, said she, the original orthotic didn't help.
 In fact, it seemed to make her back pain worse and finally she turfed it out.
 Now I want her to wear it again because she has a marked scoliosis and unleveling of the pelvis.
 A lift in her shoe will reduce the chances of arthritis in her spine, hip and knee; so the research shows.